The Tu-144: The Future That Never Was

 II - Vocabulaire de l'aviation commerciale supersonique

-- Trouver dans le texte la traduction de / Find in the text the translations for:
+- Find in the text the translations for / Trouver dans le texte la traduction de

 avion de ligne (§1)